Stephen-Gates/report-gallery/docs/matrix/application-matrix-reports.md

 ### Filters

-Filters can be used to focus on the required application.
+Use Filters to focus on the required application.

 ### Editing